bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 Everybody wants to be a winner, but most of us end up losing.
 Clear argues that the difference is a combination of luck and having a "system".
 A person's system consists of their beliefs, their environment, their habits (basically, anything within one's control).

-Nobody wins with a bad system, and we can't control luck, so the best we can do is optimize our system.
+Nobody wins with a bad system.
+We can't control luck, so the best we can do is optimize our system.
 This is why it is important to systematically cultivate habits that are designed to maximize my chances of reaching my goals.
 Being goal-oriented can also hamper happiness by narrowly defining what success looks like.

 ### A habit is a four-step cycle